sous-chefs/rvm/README.md

 Attribute   |Description |Default value
 ------------|------------|-------------
-package_name |**Name Attribute:** the name of the gem to install.|`nil` ruby_string |A fully qualified RVM ruby string that could contain a gemset.
-See the section *RVM Ruby Strings* for more details.
-If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`"default"` version     |The specific version of the gem to install/upgrade. |`nil` options     |Add additional options to the underlying gem command. |`nil` source      |Provide an additional source for gem providers (such as rubygems). |`nil`
+package_name |**Name Attribute:** the name of the gem to install.|`nil` ruby_string |An RVM Ruby string that could contain a gemset.
+If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`"default"` version     |The specific version of the gem to install/upgrade. |`nil` options     |Add additional options to the underlying gem command. |`nil` source      |Provide an additional source for gem providers (such as RubyGems). |`nil` user        |A users's isolated RVM installation on which to apply an action.
+The default value of `nil` denotes a system-wide RVM installation is being targeted. **Note:** if specified, the user must already exist. |`nil`

 ### Examples

 #### Install A Gem

     rvm_gem "thor" do
-      ruby_string "ruby-1.8.7-p330"
+      ruby_string "ruby-1.8.7-p352"
       action      :install
     end